 CALIFORNIA 2014 LEGISLATIVE SESSION

 SB53 (DeLeon) This bill would require ammunition sellers to be licensed by the California Department of Justice and every ammunition purchaser to have passed a background check.
 Licensed ammunition vendors would be required to verify that buyers have passed a background check by submitting information electronically to the Department of Justice.
 Under SB53, online purchases of ammunition would have to be shipped to a California licensed vendor and completed in a face to face transaction.
 Additionally, vendors would be required to store ammunition in a manner that would deter shop lifting.
 Regulating ammunition sales is the largest gap in existing state law.
 This is priority legislation for Women Against Gun Violence and the Brady Campaign.
-PASSED the Assembly Public Safety Committee
+FAILED IN THE ASSEMBLY

 AB1964 (Dickinson) California law requires that all semiautomatic handguns models sold in the state pass a series of safety tests and possess certain features to be placed on the roster of handguns approved for sale.
 Pistols that have been either temporarily, or permanently, altered to fire a single shot before reloading are exempt.
 Unscrupulous firearm dealers are altering semi-automatic pistols to “single shot” weapons for the purpose of the sale and then immediately converting them back to the semi-automatic condition, thus circumventing the law.
 This bill would prohibit that practice.
 SIGNED INTO LAW AND WILL GO INTO EFFECT JANUARY 1, 2015!